material-theme/vsc-material-theme/README.md

 Please read the [Known Issues](https://github.com/equinusocio/material-theme#known-issues) section before reporting a new one.
 Any issue that does not use the issue template and any issue related to the [known issues section](https://github.com/equinusocio/material-theme#known-issues) will be automatically closed.

-This theme support [File Icons Extended](https://github.com/oivva/st-file-icons-extended) package.
-It adds support of such icons as NPM, Gulpfile, Font & etc.

 # Easy installation
 You can install this awesome theme through the [Package Control](https://packagecontrol.io/installation).